This page covers the supporting characters of Wreck-It Ralph.

 - The Caligula: He's more concerned about making lame puns than being a good leader.
 He calls his dungeon the "fungeon" if you need any more evidence of this trope.

-- Camp Straight: From the fluffy outfits to the castle paintings/designs.
+- Camp Straight: From the fluffy outfits to the pink (Salmon!) castle paintings/designs.
 The disguise worked pretty well.

 - Card-Carrying Villain: He practically becomes one of these near the end of the film, judging how he gleefully proclaims that he can spread viruses into other games and even takes sadistic joy in trying to kill Ralph and making him watch Vanellope die.

 - Catchphrase: "Have some candy!" and "Turbo-tastic!", his original catchphrase as Turbo.

 - Caught on the Jumbotron: During his attack on Vanellope, her glitching causes his disguise to destablize... while he's caught on the big screen for all of Sugar Rush to see.

-- Chekhov's Gunman: A lot of characters ask Ralph if he's "Going Turbo" during his game hopping.
+- Chekhov's Gunman: Several characters ask Ralph if he's "Going Turbo" during his game hopping.
 M. Bison is the first to mention it, and it seems to start out as a cute Shout-Out to his own game.
 But then other characters start referencing it, too, before it's explained in full by Felix to Calhoun as sort of a cautionary tale about invading other games.
 Nothing of it is mentioned again until the climax of the movie.
 He's also the one who freaks out the most at the idea of Ralph "going Turbo".